emqx/emqx-docs/en_US/data-integration/data-bridge-influxdb.md

 ## Create a Connector

-Before adding an InfluxDB Sink, you need to create a connector to link the Sink to the InfluxDB server.
+This section demonstrates how to create a Connector to link the Sink to the InfluxDB server.

 The following steps assumes that you run both EMQX and InfluxDB on the local machine.
 If you have InfluxDB and EMQX running remotely, adjust the settings accordingly.